 Angular’s Reinvention

-Angular has long been seen as the heavyweight framework, but in 2025 it has undergone significant reinvention.
+Angular has undergone a resurgence with performance improvements such as “Signals” for reactive state management and partial hydration, which enhances load times.
 With improved tooling, streamlined APIs, and a renewed focus on developer productivity, Angular is finding relevance again, particularly in enterprise-scale applications.

 The integration of standalone components has made Angular projects less verbose, reducing boilerplate and improving adoption rates.
 Enterprises still value Angular for its opinionated architecture and long-term stability.